Adiii2003/Movie-Recommendation-System-Using-Python/README.md

 Edit
 streamlit run app.py
 ☁️ Deploy to Streamlit Cloud
-Push your repo (without similarity.pkl) to GitHub.
+Push your repo (do not include similarity.pkl) to GitHub.

-In Streamlit Cloud, create a new app and connect to this GitHub repo/branch.
+In Streamlit Cloud, create a new app and connect it to this GitHub repo & branch.

-Ensure requirements.txt is present.
+Make sure requirements.txt is present.

-Host similarity.pkl externally (see below) so the app downloads it on first run.
+Host similarity.pkl externally (Google Drive / Hugging Face / S3) and let the app download it at runtime (example below).

-🔗 Recommended way to host large similarity.pkl
+🔗 Recommended: host large similarity.pkl externally
+similarity.pkl can be large (>100 MB).
+Do not commit it to GitHub.

 Option A — Google Drive (simple)

-Upload similarity.pkl to Google Drive and make it shareable.
+Upload similarity.pkl to Google Drive and make the file shareable.

+Add gdown to requirements.txt:

+nginx
+Copy
+Edit
+gdown
-Use gdown to download in the app.
+Use this snippet in app.py to download and load the file (only once per session):

-Add gdown to your requirements.txt and use this snippet in app.py:

 python
 Copy